 This post, How to Explore the Pyramids of Egypt on Foot, is your guide on how to maximise your time inside the pyramids area.
 And of course, how and where to take great photographs.

-Though Egypt’s tourism has experienced a big slump in the past years, the Pyramids of Giza has no shortage of visitors everyday.
-There are more local tourists going in (mostly students on one-day excursions), and only few are foreign travelers going around and about the pyramids—on foot.
+Though Egypt’s tourism has experienced a big slump in the past years, the Pyramids of Giza have no shortage of visitors every day.
+There are more local tourists going in (mostly students on one-day excursions), and only a few are foreign travelers going around and about the pyramids—on foot.
 Most foreign tourists come in the comfort of their aircon buses, taking them from one place to another.

 If you’re adventurous enough and you’re traveling with friends or alone, there’s a way to beat the crowd: don’t follow where most of them go.
 Make a detour.

 Question: Can you explore the Pyramids on foot?